 Survivor 23: South Pacific

-- For detailed, episode-by-episode scoring information,
+- For detailed, episode-by-episode scoring

-please check the South Pacific in-season
+information, please check the South Pacific

 - For an explanation of what the various scoring